inacta/platformserviceconfiguration-maven-plugin/README.md

 ## Adding source directories

-To specify the input *fileSet* you can add the following configurations.
+To specify the input *fileSet*, you can add the following configurations.
 To use a single *fileSet*:

     <configuration>